At Earthjustice, we think they’re worth fighting for.

 U.S. EPA attempted to delay the effectiveness of standards limiting emissions of methane and other pollutants from sources in the oil and gas sector.
 Earthjustice's request for summary vacatur of U.S. EPA's stay was granted, reinstating protections.Learn more.

 After a petition for review was filed, challenging the Dept. of Energy's delay of the effective date for energy efficiency standards of ceiling fans, the agency declined to extend its delay.
 The standards finally took effect on Sept.
 30, 2017.

 No other organization has filed more federal lawsuits over the past decade to protect the environment than Earthjustice.

 Alongside our clients, partners, and dedicated supporters, we are uniquely prepared to hold the government accountable to the rule of law.

 The Earth needs a good lawyer.
-And in this pivotal moment, Earthjustice has 130.
+And in this pivotal moment, Earthjustice has more than 140.
 We’re the lawyers for the environment, and the law is on our side.
 The hard work of fighting for a healthy environment for all is not going away.
 And we’re ready for it.